-Updated program guidelines will be provided in February, however, applicants should start planning now.
-Applicants interested in the Mini-Grant program should contact the program administrator Opens a New Window. for further information.
+Updated program guidelines will be provided in March, however, applicants should start planning now.
+Applicants interested in the Mini-Grant program should contact the program administrator for further information.
 An Idea Proposal should be submitted prior to completing a full application to allow staff to assist in identifying areas needing further development or research and ensure the proposal meets grant guidelines.

 A Idea Proposal Form will be provided in February.